MicheleBellitti/SwarmRL/README.md

 ### Prerequisites

 Ensure you have Python 3.8+ installed on your system.
-This project relies on several key Python libraries, including Flask, Dash, and RLlib.
+This project relies on several key Python libraries, including numpy, pandas, matplotlib, seaborn and plotly and pygame.

 Install the required dependencies using pip: